Fernando9200/Fernando9200/README.md

-## Hello!
+## Hi!
 My name is Fernando Carretto, I'm a Software Developer and I'm open to new opportunities!

 <div align="center">